uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--template <choice>` _Defaults to default._
   - The maintenance page you wish to put up.
 - `--no-maintenance-page <boolean>` _Defaults to False._
-  - Don't show the maintenance page on the target service

 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.